Cubs vs. Rays Player Props Betting Odds

-The Tampa Bay Rays visit the Chicago Cubs at Wrigley Field on Tuesday at 8:05 PM ET.
-Those looking to place a player prop bet can find odds on Wander Franco, Nico Hoerner and others in this matchup.
+Bookmakers have listed player props for Wander Franco and others when the Tampa Bay Rays visit the Chicago Cubs at Wrigley Field on Wednesday at 2:20 PM ET.

 Bet on this matchup or its props with DraftKings!